Torkiliuz/dc_uploader/README.md

 #### Q: I use discrete directories, but I want to add it to a download-then-uploadToDCC automation pathway, how do I do that?

 A: Assuming you have created an upload directory as directed by the [discrete directories](https://github.com/FinHv/dc_uploader/tree/main?tab=readme-ov-file#discrete-directories) section, just pass the torrent content path to upload.sh with one of the relevant arguments.
-The script is the one that handles the linking/copying/moving.
+The script is the one that handles the linking/copying.
+You most likely should not use `--mv` in automation since it can break the source torrent which you might still need to seed.

 **Example with rtorrent:**